re:vision logo

 Contact the original authors for advice on how they generated this data.
 In many cases models can generate a wide variety of metadata.
 Contact us if you have specific questions.

-Yes.
-All teams that submit a valid replication report will be invited to join the re:vision consortium and be listed as co-authors on the final summary paper.
+All teams that submit a valid replication report will be given the chance to join the re:vision consortium and be listed as co-authors on the final summary paper once they have signed off the paper's content.
 This applies to every team member (up to 3 people per team).

 What happens if we cannot replicate a finding?